northox/northox.github.io/about/index.md

 ---
 #### About me

-I live in the French part of North America - Québec, Canada.
-More precisely, Montréal.
-I'm Cofounder and Defensive Security Researcher at [Mantor Organization](https://mantor.org) and work as an Enterprise Security Architect for the biggest railroad in Canada.
+I live in the French part of North America - Montréal, Québec, Canada.
+I'm Cofounder and Defensive Security Researcher at [Mantor Organization](https://mantor.org) and work full time as an Enterprise Security Architect for one of the biggest railroad in North America.

 Oh, as you might have seen, I'm also a hobbyist photographer... on a budget.
 [See below](#pics).